metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 of information between the BareMetalHost and the HostClaim status.
 The impact for each node should still be limited especially when compared to the cost of each Ironic action.

-Because we plan to have several controllers for different kind of compute resource, one can expect a few controllers working on the same custom resource.
-This may create additional pressure on Kubernetes api server.
-It is possible to limit the amount of exchanged information on a specific controller using server based filters on the watch/list.
-To use this feature on current Kubernetes versions, the HostClaim kind field must be copied in a label.

 #### Impact on Other Cluster Api Components